Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Methodology

-Modeling the transition from past latent representations $\mathbf{Z}_{past}$ to future representations $\mathbf{Z}_{future}$ is a critical component.
-While recurrent architectures (e.g., RNNs) are capable of sequential modeling, they are prone to error accumulation and suffer from high latency in long-horizon forecasting~\cite{Bengio2015ExposureBias}.
-To address this limitation, we propose a lightweight {Non-autoregressive Latent Dynamics} mechanism.
+Modeling the transition from past latent representations $\mathbf{Z}_{past}$ to future representations $\mathbf{Z}_{future}$ is an important step.
+While autoregressive observation decoders generate future values recursively, they are prone to error accumulation and suffer from high latency in long-horizon forecasting~\cite{Bengio2015ExposureBias}.
+To address this limitation, we use a lightweight direct latent dynamics mechanism.

 We adopt the modeling assumption that the high-level semantic evolution of a time series can be approximated by a global transformation in the latent space.
 Specifically, we flatten the past latent representations and project them directly to the future horizon: